dm-cdb/Microchip/XC8/XC8-serial.X/readme.md

-This is a crude bit bang code for serial transmission, 8-n-1 : one start bit (low),8 data bit,one stop bit (high), no parity,
+This is a crude bit bang code for serial transmission, 8-n-1 : one start bit (low), 8 data bit, one stop bit (high), no parity,

 It uses timer2 to manage the data signal.
 At 9600 bauds, a bit or symbol shall be transmitted/recieved at 1/9600 = 104us ;
 At 4MHZ, each tick interval is one instruction cycle, that is 1us, so PIR2 register will simply equal 104, with no pre|post scaler.